 - Great Plains Nature Center: (See the Story Times and Learning section for more details.)

-Places to Watch a Show
+Places to Watch a Children’s Show or Play

 - Wichita Children’s Theatre and Dance Center